Poetry With A Mission

 Love thinks of the minority, puts its own desires last,

-Love never will agree with using force to have its way,
+And love never agrees with using force to get its own way,

-Nor will it intimidate, or try to wrongfully gain sway.
+And nor does it intimidate, try to wrongfully gain sway.

-Love is also receptive to another’s point of view,
+Love is also receptive to someone else's point of view,

-And where it may well differ, it gives credit where it’s due.
+And where it may well differ, it gives credit where credit's due.

 Love won’t wrongly cause offence during any interaction,

-Knowing also in its wisdom that such will lose it’s traction.
+Knowing in its wisdom that such soon sees it losing traction.

-Love’s also full of mercy, compassion, and tender care,
+Love is also full of mercy, compassion and tender care,

-Love is never prejudiced, always seeks to do what’s fair.
+And it's never prejudiced, but always seeking to do what is fair.

 Yes, love acts impartially, ever has a listening ear,